Mexico cites major interest in oil reform, including from China

-After passing a reform in December to end a 75-year oil and gas monopoly held by state oil producer Pemex, President Enrique Pena Nieto last week sent to Congress so-called secondary laws that will flesh out the rules for the shake-up of the industry.
+After passing a reform in December to end a 75-year oil and gas monopoly held by state oil producer Pemex PEMX.UL, President Enrique Pena Nieto last week sent to Congress so-called secondary laws that will flesh out the rules for the shake-up of the industry.

 Guajardo said companies from all around the globe had been following the government's efforts to open up the world's 10th biggest producer of crude oil to investors.